Chanelmaaa/Dynamic-Data/MidtermProject/readme.md

 Next steps:
 (Zeven’s advice)
-Adding more users
+1.Adding more users;
-style the sheet
+2.style the sheet

 Update:
 I styled my form and added one more column for the user's name, so the user could see their own report by the name.